 My Recent Travels

-I’ve also been privileged in having opportunity to spend time in Namibia, Zimbabwe and Mozambiquein Southern Africa.
-A memory that brings up a pang of nostalgia is one of sitting on the boat outside my uncle’s lodge on Lake Kariba as a kid, ‘fishing’ all day for tigerfish – I don’t think there was even bait on the hook!
-It is one of my earliest memories of communing with nature, and one that I have often reflected on when the hustle and bustle of the day-to-day starts to occupy too much of my mental bandwidth.
+I’ve also been privileged to spend time in Namibia, Zimbabwe and Mozambique.
+A memory that has stuck with me is staying at my uncle’s lodge on Lake Kariba as a kid, and ‘fishing’ all day for tigerfish – I don’t think there was even bait on the hook!

-Beyond Africa, I sailed to South America in a 40-foot mono-hull yacht – when young and crazy – and backpacked around Brazil and Argentina.
-I nearly settled down with a girl from Ipanema in Rio de Janeiro, but the travel bug kept rustling and I made my way north to the US, and spent several months road-tripping New England.
+Beyond Africa, I've sailed to South America in a 40-foot mono-hull yacht and backpacked around Brazil and Argentina.
+I nearly settled down in Rio de Janeiro but the travel bug kept rustling and I made my way north to the US and spent several months road-tripping New England.
 Spending a week in a log cabin in the forests of Vermont was a highlight.

 Africa is a place of feeling.
 While it is important to capture memories as reminders, do not allow technology to stand between you and the precious moments you have in it.
 Being present offers rewards unimagined.